wrale/mcp-server-tree-sitter/ROADMAP.md

 - ✅ Add MCP Progress Reporting
 - ✅ Add Server Capabilities Declaration
 - [ ] Add mcp server start flag(s) for enabling (allow list approach) and disabling (block list approach) a list of features.
 Only one approach may be applied at a time.
 The default should be minimal allowed, for now.
 Add meta features such as stable, wip, advanced, basic
-- 🔄 [WIP] Add mcp server start flag(s) for ensuring language packs are installed beforehand.
+- ✅ Add mcp server start flag(s) for ensuring language packs are installed - Resolved by tree-sitter-language-pack integration
 - [ ] Add mcp server start flag(s) for ensuring project is configured beforehand.
 - [ ] Achieve 100% type hinting coverage (and ensure this is enforced by our linting)
 - [ ] Improve docstring coverage and quality (Don't thrash on updating docs that are already good) (HOLD pending other work)
 - [ ] Split files until the longest .py file is less than 500 lines (unless that breaks functionality, in which case do not)

 ### Testing
+- ✅ Create and maintain tests for AST functionality, query execution, and symbol extraction
-- 🔄 [WIP] Create tests for context utilities, incremental parsing, and cursor traversal
+- 🔄 [WIP] Create additional tests for context utilities, incremental parsing, and cursor traversal
 - [ ] Increase unit test coverage to 100% and begin enforcing that in pre-commit and CI
 - [ ] Add integration tests for MCP server functionality (HOLD pending other work)
 - [ ] Create automated testing workflow with GitHub Actions (unit, integration, static, etc) (HOLD pending other work)